nicolasromer/account-service/README.md

 ## Running locally
 - `docker-compose up` will bring up the services.
+- `make build` will install deps needed for testing
-- `make test` will run some e2e tests
+- `make test` will run some e2e tests against the docker network

 ### TODO: accounts service
 tests to write: